 If you’re living with HS, it’s helpful to be aware of all the treatment options available so you can find the best one for you.

 Read on to learn about the different types of HS treatments and how they work.

-Topical antibiotics are one of the most commonly prescribed treatments for mild HS.
-They can be applied directly to your skin to treat infections, reduce inflammation, and prevent new lesions from forming.
+Topical antibiotics, such as clindamycin (Cleocin T, Clinda-Derm), are commonly prescribed for mild HS.
+They can treat infections, reduce inflammation, and prevent new lesions from forming.